protomaps/PMTiles/serverless/aws/README.md

 ## Test Events

-Simulate tile requests in the Lambda development console with these JSON events:
+JSON for simulating tile requests in the Lambda development console.

 Lambda Function URLs: